d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

     blks.append(DenseBlock(num_convs, num_channels, growth_rate))
     # This is the number of output channels in the previous dense block
     num_channels += num_convs * growth_rate
-    # A transition layer that haves the number of channels is added between
+    # A transition layer that halves the number of channels is added between
     # the dense blocks
     if i != len(num_convs_in_dense_blocks) - 1:
         blks.append(transition_block(num_channels, num_channels // 2))